infraxys-modules/infraxys-by-example/modules/infraxys-a-to-z/01-hello-world/README.md

 - Right-click on your "infraxys-by-example"-project which you've created as part of the initial prerequisites.
 - Select "Add project", name it "Example modules", click "Save" and close the project-tab.
-- Right-click this new "Example modules"-project in the left project-tree and select "Add environment".
 - In the right module-slider, under the module where you created the "Display message"-packet, right-click the "Environments" item and select "Add environment".
 - Specify "AtoZ" for the name and click "Save".
 - In the containers-tab, add a new container using the context-menu.